cashvee/cashvee/README.md

 ★──I love working on projects majorily fixating on the areas in and around ML, art, design, and science.
 I have a knack for UI/UX and continue to expand my expertise in the domain.──★

-My repos will come across as an amalgamation of my work as an IT student + my personal projects and hackathons/case studies.
+My repos will come across as an amalgamation of my work as an IT major + my personal projects and hackathons/case studies.

 ### 🪐 some of my recent projects:
 ⚝ [Network Security(ML Project)](https://github.com/cashvee/Network-Security)